muraliadithya/vdp/README.md

 $ python vdp_solver/scripts/vdpsolve.py /path/to/puzzle/IR  - 3 --autotune
 ```

 This command will treat the number of quantifiers as an upper bound and return the smallest formula within the specified parameters.
-The order it uses is a lexicographic one with the following hierarchy: formulas are smaller if they have (1) lesser number of quantifiers (2) existentially quantified rather than universally (3) outer quantifiers are existential (so $\exists\forall$ is smaller than $\forall\exists$) (4) lesser conjuncts, if the quantification pattern is the same.
+The order it uses is a lexicographic one with the following hierarchy: formulas are smaller if they have (1) lesser number of quantifiers (2) existentially quantified rather than universally (3) outer quantifiers are existential (so $\exists\forall$ is smaller than $\forall\exists$$) (4) lesser conjuncts, if the quantification pattern is the same.

 Some other helpful arguments:
 - `-E` find a discriminator that is purely existentially quantified